Sabrine Le Marchand

 How you heard about CSM and your route into getting a place on a CSM course?

 Although I heard about Central Saint Martins when I was in high school student back in France, I did not consider studying fashion at the time.
-It is only after I moved to London that I not only discover more about the Fashion industry through modeling, but also a desire has been originated to orientate my studies and career in that direction.
+It is only after I moved to London that I not only discover more about the Fashion industry through modelling, but also a desire has been originated to orientate my studies and career in that direction.
 I first enrolled into a Fashion Media Access Course into higher Education at London College of Fashion.
 A cheaper and more effective route for integrating into BA course in Fashion Communication.
 Similar to a Foundation year, the access programme is an intensive year course that offers a core of studies in Information technology, communications and cultural studies.
 In a fashion context that offered a pathway to integrate in any BA’s within the UAL.
 During the course, I developed a strong interest in photography and art direction.

 After, investigating the numerous choices of degrees available by UAL, I had eyes only for Fashion Communication with Promotion course, hence I started my application.
 The process was quite long and difficult as they were not many places available.
 I was invited to present a portfolio of work before being interviewed by the course leader, Hywel Davies and the lecturer, Carol Morgan, who questioned my motivation to integrate the course.
 I can recall Carol asking me what would be my other choice of studies if I did not get in to the course.
 My answer was that no other course suited me better, thus if I was not accepted I would have waited for the next year to reapply again and again until I was in.